MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 * Prioritize the order in which records are searched by specifying a *match priority* for the relevant mapping fields.
 The match priorities make the algorithm search for a match in a number of iterations as defined by the **Match Priority** field values in ascending order.
 A blank value in the **Match Priority** field is interpreted as priority 0, so fields with this value fill be considered first.

 * Specify whether to create a new entity instance in [!INCLUDE [cds_long_md](includes/cds_long_md.md)] in case no unique uncoupled match can be found by using the match criteria.
-This setting is determined by the **Create New if Unable to Find a Match** action.
+To activate this capability, choose the **Create New if Unable to Find a Match** action.

 ### View the results of the coupling job